lanceleau02/darkly/ReflectedXSS/Resources/README.md

-# ❌ Cross Site Scripting (XSS)
+# ❌ Reflected XSS

 ## 📖 Definition

-**Cross-Site Scripting (XSS)** attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
-XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
-Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it.

-An attacker can use XSS to send a malicious script to an unsuspecting user.
-The end user’s browser has no way to know that the script should not be trusted, and will execute the script.
-Because it thinks the script came from a trusted source, the malicious script can access any cookies, session tokens, or other sensitive information retained by the browser and used with that site.
-These scripts can even rewrite the content of the HTML page.
-For more details on the different types of XSS flaws, see: [Types of Cross-Site Scripting](https://owasp.org/www-community/Types_of_Cross-Site_Scripting).
+**Cross-Site Scripting (XSS)** is a type of security vulnerability that occurs when an attacker is able to inject malicious scripts (typically JavaScript) into a web page viewed by other users.
+This can allow the attacker to execute arbitrary code in the context of a user's browser, steal session cookies, deface content, or perform other malicious actions.

+**Types of XSS:**

+1. **Stored XSS:** The malicious script is stored on the server (e.g., in a database) and then executed when other users load the page containing that script.

+2. **Reflected XSS:** The script is reflected off the server, typically through user input, without being stored.

+3. **DOM-based XSS:** The vulnerability exists in the client-side code, and the attack is executed through manipulation of the DOM by the attacker.

+This breach is a **Reflected XSS** one, since the input (e.g., the word "script") is immediately reflected back in the response.

 ## 🔍 Discovery